drk1wi/Modlishka/README.md

 # ..Modlishka..

-Modlishka is a powerful and flexible HTTP reverse proxy.
-It implements an entirely new and interesting approach of handling browser-based HTTP traffic flow, which allows it to transparently proxy multi-domain destination traffic, both TLS and non-TLS, over a single domain, without a requirement of installing any additional certificate on the client.
-What exactly does this mean?
-In short, it simply has a lot of potential, that can be used in many use case scenarios...
+Modlishka is an open-source penetration testing tool that acts as a man-in-the-middle proxy.
+It implements a novel technical approach to handling browser-based HTTP traffic flow, which allows it to transparently proxy multi-domain destination traffic, both TLS and non-TLS, over a single domain, without requiring the installation of any additional certificate on the client.
+This enables multiple practical use cases.

+Modlishka was the first publicly released research tool, in 2019, to demonstrate automated Adversary-in-the-Middle (AitM) phishing techniques capable of bypassing many common 2FA implementations — with the goal of raising awareness and improving real-world defenses.

+The project was created to highlight authentication flaws and is intended strictly for authorized research and professional security testing.

-From the security perspective, Modlishka can be currently used to:
+From a security perspective, Modlishka can currently be used to:
 -	Support ethical phishing penetration tests with a transparent and automated reverse proxy component that has a universal 2FA “bypass” support.
--  Wrap legacy websites with TLS layer, confuse crawler bots and automated scanners, etc.
+-  Wrap legacy websites with a TLS layer, confuse crawler bots and automated scanners, etc.

 Modlishka was written as an attempt to overcome standard reverse proxy limitations and as a personal challenge to see what is possible with sufficient motivation and a bit of extra research time.
 The achieved results appeared to be very interesting and the tool was initially released and later updated with an aim to:
-- Highlight currently used two factor authentication ([2FA](https://blog.duszynski.eu/phishing-ng-bypassing-2fa-with-modlishka/)) scheme weaknesses, so adequate security solutions can be created and implemented by the industry.
+- Highlight currently used two-factor authentication ([2FA](https://blog.duszynski.eu/phishing-ng-bypassing-2fa-with-modlishka/)) scheme weaknesses, so adequate security solutions can be created and implemented by the industry.
 - Support other projects that could benefit from a universal and transparent reverse proxy.
 - Raise community awareness about modern phishing techniques and strategies and support penetration testers in their daily work.

-Modlishka was primarily written for security related tasks.
+Modlishka was primarily written for security-related tasks.
 Nevertheless, it can be helpful in other, non-security related, usage scenarios.

 Features
 --------